Peter Sterling (rugby league)

 Peter Maxwell John Sterling (born 16 June 1960), nicknamed Sterlo, is an Australian former rugby league commentator, television personality and player.
 He was one of the all-time great halfbacks and a major contributor to Parramatta Eels' dominance of the New South Wales Rugby League premiership in the 1980s.
 Sterling played eighteen Tests for the Australian national team between 1982 and 1988.
 He also played in thirteen State of Origins for New South Wales, winning man of the match on four occasions (one of them being the 1987 exhibition match played in the USA).
 Sterling played in four premiership-winning sides with Parramatta in 1981–1983 and 1986 and has been inducted into the Australian Rugby League Hall of Fame.
 His time spent playing for English club Hull F.C. also earned him membership in their hall of fame.

 Early life

 Sterling was born in Toowoomba, Queensland, and raised in Raymond Terrace and Wagga Wagga, New South Wales.
 He attended Kooringal High School.

 He commenced his playing career at the age of fourteen when he joined the Wagga Wagga Kangaroo Panthers in 1974.
 As a teenager Sterling spent several years living at RAAF Base Wagga, where his father was serving as a dental technician.
-Sterling then moved to Sydney, where he attended the Patrician Brothers' College on a scholarship.
+Sterling then moved to Sydney, where he attended the Patrician Brothers' College Fairfield on a scholarship.
+In 1978 he helped the school to victory in the coveted Amco Shield.